auth0/docs/articles/connections/passwordless/spa-sms.md

   - single-page-app
 ---

-# Authenticate users with a one time code via SMS in a SPA
+# Authenticate users with a one-time code via SMS in a SPA

 <%= include('./_introduction-sms', { isMobile: true }) %>